lampajr/superheroes-automation/README.md

 * `<native|jvm|<custom>>`:  which superheroes images you'd like to use, either [`native`](/modes/native.script.yaml) or [`jvm`](/modes/jvm.script.yaml).
 Modes are extensible by creating a custom (`/modes/<custom>.script.yaml`).
 * `<benchmark_folder>`:     which benchmark you'd like to run among those listed in [/benchmarks](/benchmarks/) folder.
 * `[local|remote]`:         where you would like to start the services, either [`local`](/envs/local.env.yaml) to run on `localhost` or [`remote`](/envs/remote.env.yaml).
 Default is `local`.  **Please note:** for `remote` environments, the current user MUST have passwordless ssh access to any remote machines defined in `/envs/remote.env.yaml`.
-* `[benchmark_params]`:     any additional Hyperfoil benchmark template param you want to override, this strictly depends on the HF benchmark definition.
+* `[additional_params]`:     any additional parameters you want to override.
+E.g. to override the default Hyperfoil benchmark templates parameters, '-S HF_BENCHMARK_PARAMS="-PDURATION=20s"'.
+This strictly depends on the HF benchmark definition.
 Default is empty string.

 > [!NOTE]
 > If you use `/envs/remote.env.yaml`, please ensure to override variables contained in it with your specific server hostanames